GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ![](https://jmeter.apache.org/images/screenshots/http-config/auth-manager-example1b.png)

 So, in our Authorization Manager, we created an entry for the restricted directory and a username and password.
-The two HTTP requests named “SecretPage1” and “SecretPage2” make requests to “/secret/index.html” and “/secret/index2.html”.
-The other HTTP request, named “NoSecretPage” makes a request to “/index.html”.
+The two HTTP requests named “`SecretPage1`” and “`SecretPage2`” make requests to “`/secret/index.html`” and “`/secret/index2.html`”.
+The other HTTP request, named “`NoSecretPage`” makes a request to “`/index.html`”.

 When we run the Test Plan, JMeter looks in the Authorization table for the URL it is requesting.
 If the Base URL matches the URL, then JMeter passes this information along with the request.